How to bake chicken breast? Bake for a short time at a high temperature. You will get delightfully juicy baked chicken breast, every time.

 - Preheat oven to 450 degrees F. Line a baking dish with foil.

-- Spray or brush both sides of each chicken breast with olive oil, and sprinkle with the seasonings.
+- Generously spray both sides of each chicken breast with olive oil, and sprinkle with the seasonings.

-- Bake, uncovered, for 15-20 minutes (depending on the size of your chicken breasts), until internal temperature reaches 160-165 degrees F and juices run clear when pierced with a fork.
-The center of the chicken breasts should be white and opaque, not pink.
+- Bake, uncovered, until the internal temperature reaches 160-165 degrees F and juices run clear when pierced with a fork, about 20 minutes.
+The center of the chicken breasts should be white and opaque.

 - Transfer the baked chicken breasts to a platter.
 Loosely cover with foil and allow to rest 5-10 minutes before slicing and serving.